Xennials: Characteristics and traits

-Many people who were born during the cusp years of Generation X and the Millennial Generation do not fit the mold of those generations but rather share the characteristics of both.
+Many people who were born during the cusp years of Generation X and the Millennials do not fit the mold of those generations but rather share the characteristics of both.

 The Generation X and Millennial demographic cohorts have been studied concerning generational differences in the workplace.
 Researchers out of Eindhoven University of Technology found that not every person that belongs to a major generation will share all the same characteristics that are representative for that generation.
 People that are born on the cusp of a birth cohort may have overlapping characteristics that are related to both.
-This concept is called “generational fuzziness,” and can lead to the formation of a “microgeneration.”
+This concept is called "generational fuzziness", and can lead to the formation of a "microgeneration".
 Researcher Melissa Kempf Taylor of the University of Louisville has written that the current microgeneration in the workforce is the Xennial generation, who have their own collective personality.
-“In generational theory, a cusp is the group of individuals who fall into the overlap between two generations.”
-“This overlap creates a cusp generation” which bridges the divide between “major generations.”
+"In generational theory, a cusp is the group of individuals who fall into the overlap between two generations. [...]
+This overlap creates a cusp generation" which bridges the divide between "major generations".
+Xennials possess an invaluable set of skills that brings great value to any workplace setting.
+Their ability to rapidly adapt between new technologies and traditional systems makes them a beneficial asset for any business looking for employees.

-In 2004, Cynthia Cheng wrote a piece for the Toronto Star entitled "My So-Called Generation," where she referred to the cohort as "Bridges."
+In 2004, Cynthia Cheng wrote a piece for the Toronto Star entitled "My So-Called Generation", where she referred to the cohort as "Bridges".

-Marleen Stollen and Gisela Wolf of Business Insider Germany wrote that Xennials "had to bridge the divide between an analog childhood and digital adulthood."
-They are described as the youngest digital immigrants.
+British journalist Esther Walker, interviewed for a podcast by Radio New Zealand, said that Xennials "do occupy a very precarious and unusual space between these hardcore Gen Xers who went to raves and smoked and did a lot of drugs and these Millenials who were parented by early gen-Xers and had things smoothed out for them."